search icon

 When planning your advertising budget, take the time to analyze the decisions of your strongest competitors.
 What parts of the city do they choose for their ads?
 What do their ads look like?
 What do you think they could’ve done better?

-A common problem is when advertising stirs interest to your product but still fails to boost your sales.
+A common problem occurs when advertising stirs interest in your product but still fails to boost your sales.
 If your efforts are not generating enough profit, you need stop investing money in your banners in the hope for a miracle.
 Analyze your ad performance and cost efficiency.
 Identify the weak spots that keep your leads from becoming your customers.

 How do I create an outdoor ad by myself?

-Creating an outdoor ad by yourself is a great idea, especially as far as the budget concerns.
+Creating an outdoor ad by yourself is a great idea, especially as far as the budget is concerned.
 But do you have all the necessary skills and resources to come up with a competitive signboard or stander?
 An ad that looks amateurish will hardly generate a steady flow of customers for your business.
 On the contrary, it may bring down the reputation of your company once and for all.
-The checklist below will give you the general idea of what it takes to make and install an outdoor ad.
+The checklist below will give you an idea of what it takes to make and install an outdoor ad.

-1. Consult you local tax expert to find out whether your need to pay a tax on each outdoor ad you choose to display.
+1. Consult your local tax expert to find out whether you need to pay a tax on each outdoor ad you choose to display.

 4. Design your ad in Photoshop or any other graphic design program.